Digitalblueeye/capsule.io/README.md

 package main

 import (
+  "fmt"

   "github.com/rucuriousyet/capsule.io"
-	"fmt"
 )

 func main() {
 	/*

-	Since I didn't specify a capsule, capsuleio.Get() will use the first .capsule file found in the local directory If I would like to specify a capsule, I would need to use
+	  Since no file was specified, capsuleio.Get() will look in the project directory for a *.capsule file.
+If you would like to specify a file to use, add the following line before any calls to Get().

 	  capsuleio.Open("mycapsulefile.capsule")
 	*/

-	fmt.Println(capsuleio.Get("key")) //prints value
+	fmt.Println(capsuleio.Get("key")) //=> value

 }